Key to Umbria: Assisi

 The two sides of this banner have been transferred onto separate canvases and are now in the Pinacoteca.

-1. The main panel depicts the Madonna della Misericordia crowned by angels, with St Francis commending the sisters and St Clare the brothers of the confraternity.
+1. One side depicts the Madonna della Misericordia crowned by angels, with St Francis and St Clare commending the brothers of the confraternity.

-2. Its reverse depicts St Blaise enthroned with SS Rufinus and Victorinus, above two scenes from the life of St Blaise:
+2. The other depicts St Blaise enthroned with SS Rufinus and Victorinus, above two scenes from the life of St Blaise:

 This part of the banner was first documented in the oratory in 1859, when it served as an altarpiece: the second side was turned to the wall, which probably explains its poor state of preservation.